range of tankless water heaters

 Longer Lifespans

-Another benefit of tankless water heaters is they usually have a longer lifespan than traditional units.
+Another benefit of tankless water heaters is that they usually have a longer lifespan than traditional units.
 While tank water heaters may provide 10 to 15 years of service, many tankless options ensure 20-plus years of use when properly maintained.
-This longer service life, when combined with other cost-saving benefits, may add to decreased water heating costs over the long term, even if tankless units have higher up-front price tags.
+This longer service life, when combined with other cost-saving benefits, may add to decreased water heating costs over the long term, even if tankless units have higher upfront price tags.

 electric heat pump